zsabbagh/dd2480-assignment-3/README.md

 git diff ...

 Number of test cases added: two per team member (P) or at least four (P+).

+**Glacier:**
+- `sort_matrix_diagonally.py: test_sort_diagonally_with_vector`, a trivial test which checks the first identified branch.
+Specifically, if a matrix with 1 row or 1 column (vector) is provided as input, the entire vector should be returned.
+- TODO

 ## Self-assessment: Way of working